Robinyo/serendipity/docs/try-install-upgrade/docker-compose/02-install.md

 # Install and start

-## Install and start Serendipity with Docker Compose
+## Install and start with Docker Compose

 To start the default lightweight Serendipity environment locally: